TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

    - **Style the Slicer**: Use **Slicer Tools > Options** to adjust its appearance.

 3. **Using the Slicer**:
-   - **Filter by Category**: Click a category (e.g., "Classic") to dynamically update the chart and PivotTable.
+   - **Filter by Category**: Click a category ("Classic") to dynamically update the chart and PivotTable.
    - **Select Multiple Categories**: Hold **Ctrl** (Windows) or **Command** (Mac) to compare data across categories.